Neehan/book-template/README.md

 This is the template I wrote for the book *কম্বিনেটরিকসে হাতেখড়ি* (Introduction to Combinatorics).
 This is the first Bengali book created with LaTeXbangla, a package I also wrote some years ago.
 I hope the style files will assist prospective authors to produce high quality Bangla books in future.

 ## Build Instructions
 **Fonts:** You'll need `SolaimanLipi`, `SiyamRupali` and `Monotype Corsiva` to build this project.
 They are not in the repo, as I do not have permission to distribute them.
 So, you have to install them separately.
 The output was somewhat different when the fonts were globally installed vs when the font files were placed in the root directory.
 I don't know the underlying cause.
 If your output does not match with `main.pdf`, try the other method.
 Note that, if you put the font files in the root directory, the file names have to be same as the names above.
-(For instance, the file for Kalpurush must be named `Kalpurush.ttf`)
+(For instance, the file for Siyam Rupali must be named `SiyamRupali.ttf`)

 **LaTeX:** You must have a LaTeX distribution installed in your system.
 If you are on Windows, you may install MikTeX.
 And, if you are on Linux, try TeXWorks.
 To compile, run `main.tex` with XeLaTeX and BibTeX.
 In Windows, the simplest way would be to open `main.tex` with MikTeX's default Editor, called TeXworks, then hit Build with `XeLaTeX+BibTeX+MakeIndex`.